wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   Python 3.
 The Python 3 version of most wazo packages are suffixed with `-python3`and can be installed with `apt`. eg. `apt install wazo-provd-client-python3`

-- All Wazo components are now only compatible with Python 3.7 (the version included in the current distro) and only no longer provide any Python 2 builds.
+- All Wazo components are now only compatible with Python 3 (the version included in the current distro) and only no longer provide any Python 2 builds.
 If you have any custom scripts or libraries that extend wazo components, and they are written in Python 2, you may need to update them.
-For libraries that had separate packages for Python 2 and 3 you may need to install the Python 3 version.
+For wazo libraries that had separate packages for Python 2 and 3 you may need to install the Python 3 version.
 They are usually suffixed by `-python3`.

 - Support for the `b` `Dial` option in the XIVO_CALLOPTIONS in subroutine has been deprecated since